 - B7.
-The Applicant must: - (a) undertake an independent dilapidation surveys to assess the: - (i) condition of Wallaroo Road, Gooroomon Ponds Road and Southwell Road, between Barton Highway and the site access point, including the Barton Highway/Wallaroo Road intersection, following upgrade in accordance with condition B5 and condition B6 and prior to construction, upgrading and decommissioning activities; and - (ii) condition of Wallaroo Road, Gooroomon Ponds Road and Southwell Road, between Barton Highway and the site access point, including the Barton Highway/Wallaroo Road intersection, following the completion of construction, upgrading and decommissioning activities; - (b) on completion of the dilapidation reports undertaken in condition B7(a)(i) and (ii) provide a copy to the relevant roads' authorities; and - (b)(c) repair and/or make good any development-related damage to Wallaroo Road, Gooroomon Ponds Road, and/or-Southwell Road and/or the Barton Highway/Wallaroo Road intersection identified in dilapidation surveys during construction, upgrading or decommissioning works in consultation with the relevant road authority.
-Repair and/or make good works must be completed as soon as practicable and prior to commissioning of the solar farm and prior to completion of decommissioning works as applicable to the development.
+The Applicant must: - (a) undertake independent dilapidation surveys to assess the: - (i) condition of Wallaroo Road, Gooroomon Ponds Road and Southwell Road, between Barton Highway and the site access point following upgrade in accordance with condition B5 and condition B6 and prior to construction, upgrading and decommissioning activities; and - (ii) condition of Wallaroo Road, Gooroomon Ponds Road and Southwell Road, between Barton Highway and the site access point following the completion of construction, upgrading and decommissioning activities; - (b) on completion of the dilapidation reports undertaken in condition B7(a)(i) and (ii) provide a copy to the relevant road authorities; and - (c) repair and/or make good any development-related damage to Wallaroo Road, Gooroomon Ponds Road, Southwell Road identified in dilapidation surveys during construction, upgrading or decommissioning works in consultation with the relevant road authority.
+Repair and/or make good works must be completed within 2 months of completion of the dilapidation surveys.